Decoding the Appraisal Process

 A home purchase can be the most important investment many people could ever encounter.
 It doesn't matter if where you raise your family, an additional vacation property or one of many rentals, purchasing real property is a complex transaction that requires multiple people working in concert to see it through.

 Most of the parties participating are quite familiar.
 The most known person in the transaction is the real estate agent.
 Then, the lender provides the money required to fund the exchange.
 And ensuring all areas of the sale are completed and that a clear title transfers to the buyer from the seller is the title company.

-So, what party makes sure the real estate is worth the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is consistent with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Steven W Backer, Appraiser/Consultant will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-The bottom line is, an appraiser from Steven W Backer, Appraiser/Consultant will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While the appraised value is probably the best indication of what a property is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+It all comes down to this, an appraiser from Steven W Backer, Appraiser/Consultant will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.